 It’s ironic that the first country to recognize the United States as an independent nation is not known by many Americans.
-Sint Eustatius, commonly known as Statia is a special municipality of the Netherlands located a quick 20 minute plane ride from Sint Maarten.
-Statia was once a huge global trading post which is evident by the historical ruins dotting its coastline.
+Sint Eustatius, more commonly known as Statia, has gone mostly unknown as a Caribbean tourist destination as well.
+Statia is a special municipality of the Netherlands located a quick 20-minute plane ride from Sint Maarten.
+Statia was once a huge global trading post, which is evident by the historical ruins dotting its coastline.
 And while the current population is small, with approximately 4,000 residents, it is by no means lacking in spirit.
-I just came back from an amazing trip to the island, and it’s definitely a place that should be known!
+I got to experience it firsthand.
+In the fall of 2016, I went on an amazing trip to the island, and it’s definitely a place that should be known.

-It was the first country in the world to recognize United States independence
+1. It was the first country in the world to recognize United States’ independence

-Being the largest Caribbean trading post in the 1700’s mean it has tons of interesting history!
+2. Being the largest Caribbean trading post in the 1700s means it has tons of interesting history

 Thousands of ships came to the island from Europe, America and Africa.
 Once slavery ended, the island saw a quick economic decline, and the population quickly fell as well.
 This is the story of many Caribbean islands, but because Statia was never fully built up, much evidence of the past can still be experienced — in some ways, it almost feels like time stopped on the island.
 A variety of interesting sights exist both above and below water.
 The island is known for blue beads, which were given to slaves by the Dutch as payment.
 After emancipation, it is said the slaves threw their beads in the air to celebrate, and they are still found on the island to this day.

 3. It is one of the few Caribbean islands that is untouched by tourism